Supply Chain Initiatives

 Indirect materials suppliers are essential business partners, so Epson asks them to understand and comply with the RBA’s requirements.

-In addition to the SAQ, we conduct audits at manufacturing sites to check the working environment and employment conditions of on-site service vendors.
-We provide support until we can verify that identified issues have been corrected in areas such as long working hours, granting of time off, consecutive days worked, and proper payment of overtime.
+In addition to the SAQ, we conduct audits at production sites to check the working environment and employment conditions of on-site service vendors.
+We provide support until we can verify that identified issues have been corrected in areas such as long working hours, granting of time off, consecutive days worked, and proper payment of overtime wages.
 SAQ scores have risen because of these efforts.

 Evaluation Results for Indirect Material Suppliers